wp-plugins/floating-login/readme.txt

 1. Upload `floating-login.zip` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the \'Plugins\' menu in WordPress
-3. Customise though the floating login panel under settins in your admin area
+3. Customise though the floating login panel under settings in your admin area

 == Screenshots ==